Seasonal Cape May Activities

 Peak season is Cape May’s busiest time.
 Over forty restaurants offer fine to casual dining.
 Festival weekends celebrate kites, seafood, art, crafts, waterfowl carving, peaches, Captain Kidd, antique autos, and even clamshell tossing.
 Cape May beaches offer escape from the summer heat with water temperatures that go into the 70s.
 Fishing, boating, ocean kayaking and cruising are also great ways to enjoy the water.
 Summer is definitely a great time to experience Cape May!

 Many Cape May visitors find the fall months, September, October and November some of the best times to visit.
 Reduced rates for mid-week stays attract young families and retired persons.
 Most restaurants, tours, shops and area attractions maintain their peak season schedules through the end of October.
-The Cape May Bird Observatory sponsors The Bird Show, A Birding Festival on the last weekend in October.
-The Victorian Homes weekend, sponsored by the Mid Atlantic Center for the Arts, is usually in early November and features mystery and intrigue on the gas-lit streets of Cape May, and there’s the November Arts and Crafts Festival on Sunday, early in November.
-The first weekend in November Cape May usually swings to the sounds of the Cape May Jazz Festival.
+The Cape May Bird Observatory sponsors The Bird Show, A Birding Festival on a weekend in October.
+Check there website for dates.
+Victorian Weekend and Lessons of History sponsored by the Mid Atlantic Center for the Arts, is usually over Columbus Day weekend.
+November Arts and Crafts Festival on Saturday, early in November.

 December finds Cape May decked out in Victorian Yuletide splendor.
 This most Victorian of holidays is celebrated with special tours, performances, hospitality and one-of-a-kind shopping.
 Many of the special Christmas tours draw crowds on the weekend.
 A mid-week visit will permit you avoid the crowds and receive more individual attention.
 Contact the Chamber of Commerce or the Mid Atlantic Center for the Arts for a complete listing of Holiday activities.
 The Queen Victoria® decorates three traditional Victorian trees.